VAISHNAVISARANGA/Smart-Product-Pricing/README.md

 # Amazon Price Predictor

-This repository contains a multimodal pricing pipeline built for the Amazon ML Hackathon 2025.
+This repository contains a multimodal pricing pipeline built for the Amazon ML Challenge 2025.
 The project extracts text and image embeddings, fuses them, reduces dimensionality with PCA, and trains an ensemble of tree-based regressors using cross-validation to predict product prices.

 ## Project highlights
 - Built for: **Amazon ML Hackathon 2025**